tikoly-com/hugoplate/content/english/pages/build.md

 {{< toc >}}

-_Build in Public_ is the preferred collaboration style of _tikoly_, whereby we keep our communication channels as open as possible, so that we can invite and involve current and future clients, partners or followers.
+**tikoly** promotes _Build in Public_ collaboration, whereby we keep our communication channels as open as possible, so that we can invite and involve current and future clients, partners or followers.

-This page documents everything we do categorized as _Build in Public_ activities, such as events, podcasts, or office hours, all facilitated by _tikoly_ team(s).
+You can track all tikoly's _Build in Public_ activities on this page, such as events, podcasts, or office hours, all facilitated by _tikoly_ team(s).

-**Follow our official channels and track the latest about how _tikoly_ connect, inspire and build tech and services with the world.**
+**Follow our official channels and track the latest about how _tikoly_ connect and inspire builders, on sustainable tech and web3 dev collaboration.**

 <hr>